Weierstrass cycles in moduli spaces and the Krichever map: Weierstrass cycles

 In a separate paper \cite {LSX}, we will apply the results of the present paper to the moduli space of irreducible curves of low genera.
 We estimate the dimension of Weierstrass cycles from below; using the calculations of \cite {NM} and \cite {Nak}, we show that for $g\leq 6,$ this estimate either coincides with the exact dimension or differs by one.
 If our estimate coincides with the exact dimension, we are able to calculate the homology class of a Weierstrass cycle up to a constant factor; we performed this calculation for $g\leq 6$.
 We compare the relations in the tautological ring obtained in the present paper with the description of the tautological ring of $\mathcal{M}_g $ obtained by Faber \cite {Faber}.

-{\bf Acknowledgements} We are indebted to M. Movshev, M. Mulase and F. Plaza-Martin for useful comments.
+{\bf Acknowledgements} We are indebted to M. Movshev, M. Mulase, F. Plaza-Martin and anonymous referee for useful comments.
 Our special thanks to B. Osserman and V. Vologodsky for help with the generalization of our results to non-smooth curves.
 Both authors thank Max-Planck Insttiute f\"{u}r mathematik in Bonn for the generous support and the wonderful environment.
 The second author was partially supported by the NSF grant DMS-0805989.

 \end {document}